sycoursera/predmachlearn/README.md

 ### Fit model with Random Forest

-Actually for Random Forest method there is no need for separate cross-validation or test set to get an unbiased estimate of the test set error, but I decided to use additional test set for sanity check.
+Actually Random Forest method doesn't requre separate cross-validation or test set to get an unbiased estimate of the test set error, but I decided to use additional test set for sanity check.

     library(randomForest)